Youth programs left wanting by California marijuana law

 - Ocasio-Cortez learned lobbyists pay people to avoid waiting in lines on the Hill.
 She's not pleased.

-A new state report suggests the Legislature might have to clarify those issues.
+More needs to be done “so we don’t roll it out and throw it away,” Harris said.

+Proposition 64, which voters approved in November 2016 and legalized pot sales for adults 21 and over, included a section requiring a slice of the tax revenue go toward youth education to prevent “substance use disorders” and “harm from substance use.”

-The absence of dollars so far can be explained by the slow start to legal sales and the effect of rigid rules that came with the legalization measure.
+The absence of dollars so far can be explained by two factors: The effect of rigid rules that came with Proposition 64 and the slow start to sales that have brought in far less tax money than initially expected.

+The law established a long list of requirements for how to spend cannabis tax money — basically, who gets it, in what order and how much.

+Under those rules, most of the $150 million in tax money that has come in so far has been devoted to start-up costs and operations for state regulation.